- Sleep Products

 Central sleep apnea is a type of sleep-related breathing disorder that involves apneas, or breathing interruptions, during sleep.
-In people with central sleep apnea, muscles that control breathing don’t work properly, causing breathing to stop and start during the night.
+It’s characterized by apneas or cessation of breathing while sleeping that is frequently associated with underlying cardiovascular and neurological disorders.
 Central sleep apnea is seen more frequently during NREM sleep and is linked to a number of health conditions involving the heart and brain.

 In central sleep apnea, the brain’s control of nighttime breathing is impaired, so the brain can’t signal the muscles that control breathing.
 Conditions affecting the brainstem, the region of the brain that controls breathing, make CSA more likely.
 These include stroke, certain spinal conditions and severe obesity.

 The use of some narcotic pain relievers may increase the risk of central sleep apnea.
 Narcotic pain relievers work by binding to brain receptors, and may influence the brain’s signaling process.
 These pain relievers include: Codeine, Morphine, Oxycodone, Fentanyl, Hydrocodone, Hydromorphone, Meperidine, Tramadol.

 Diagnosis of central sleep apnea is often done by a board certified sleep medicine physician in collaboration with other medical specialists such as cardiologists or neurologists.
 The sleep physician reviews past medical history, comorbidities or other health related disorders and the results of a diagnostic or split-night sleep study or polysomnogram.